 Interview Learning Object – I attended an interview recently where I had to make something from scratch.
 I wildly misjudged what they were expecting and made a storyboard and LO for an entry level mathematics course.
 They were expecting a video or individual animated asset but I chose to use a new piece of software so I at least got some CPD out of the exercise.
 In the end I was up against an internal candidate and they didn’t get back to me for three weeks.
 They are now my enemy.
 The LO is below.
 Rise is by far the easier of the parts of Articulate but as it is industry standard I thought I should know some of it more intimately.

 I have always believed in the need for a Learning Technologist to embrace generalism in their praxis.
-Too niche an outlook is problematic in that it leads the practitioner to focus on the affordances of a technology and your relationship with that technology rather than the complicated ecologies that exist within a large organisation and how that can be harnessed for specific teaching needs / goals.
+Too niche an outlook is problematic in that it leads the practitioner to focus on the affordances of a technology and your relationship with that technology rather than the complicated ecologies that exist within a large organisation.
+How that these ecologies can be harnessed for specific teaching needs / goals.
 The more senior you become the wider your view on these products are.
 I still spend time producing digital media.
 This is to ensure I know what I am talking about but also that I connect with our academic staff regularly.

 Helping Others – The next generation

 As a manager I get to take credit for a lot of other peoples hard work but I also must recognise the amount of time I spend developing my staff to get them to a reasonable level of development experience quickly.
 Below are two outputs that aren’t my own but were done within the probation period of junior members of my team.